Vietnam.vn - Nền tảng quảng bá Việt Nam

 At this month's Airshow China, the PLA unveiled the latest version of its J-20S heavy stealth fighter.
 A world first, the two-seat stealth fighter features a unique design: one pilot focuses on flying and weapons, while the other handles communications and UAV control.

-“Although there is still a gap between the autonomy of drones and the needs of aerial combat, cooperation between manned aircraft and drones offers a promising solution,” Zhang and colleagues said.
+“Although there is still a gap between the autonomy of drones and the needs of aerial combat, cooperation between manned aircraft and drones offers a promising solution,” Zhang and his colleagues said.

 But the addition of two drones changed the situation, and with three drones, the J-20's advantage was expanded, allowing it to win without even engaging in combat.